-The Watershed Stewards Project (WSP) is a comprehensive, community-based, watershed protection, restoration and education program.
+The Watershed Stewards Program (WSP) is a comprehensive, community-based, watershed protection, restoration and education program.
 Established in the spring of 1994, WSP was created by biologists and educators and brought together by the California Conservation Corps to fill critical gaps in scientific data collection, restoration efforts and community education.

 In the past 20 years, WSP members have accomplished the following: inventoried over 34,504 miles through stream, riparian and upslope surveys; generated over 2,620 scientific reports and databases; developed over 1,600 watershed restoration projects; instructed over 40,573 students on salmonid lifecycles and watershed processes; provided outreach to over 237,174 students and community members; and engaged more than 16,995 community volunteers in hands-on restoration projects.
 Integral to the WSP are the strong collaborations and high caliber of member service activities, both of which have helped create a model for community-based watershed monitoring, enhancement, and education.

 In collaboration with private landowners, timber companies, tribal communities, commercial and sport fishing industry representatives, teachers, community members, non-profit organizations, and public agencies, the WSP’s partnerships work to revitalize watersheds that contain endangered and threatened species by using state-of-the-art data collection and watershed restoration techniques.
 The WSP has hosted a diverse group of placement sites including federal, state, county, tribal, and non-profit agencies and organizations and continues to diversify its partner sites by performing outreach throughout the state.
 The WSP facilitates collaborations between partners by providing opportunities for placement site mentors to discuss projects and protocols as well as share data and resources such as: member services, vehicles, and training opportunities.